 Oakfield Academy promotes and supports the well being and safety of all pupils:

+Our Pastoral Team: Mrs Emma Thomas -DSL Designated Safeguarding Lead & Mrs Philipa Nightingale DDSL, Pastoral Care Mentor's Tina Jones, Alison Dredge.
 We focus on positive behaviour and offer pupils support and guidance to address any issues which may affect them.
-This support may also be used by parents through our PAT and PFSA workers.
-(Leaflet available in reception with contacts)
+This support may also be used by parents through our FLW and PFSA workers.

 We deliver (Personal & Social Health Education) PSHE activities during tutor time, assemblies and enrichment afternoons.

 This is a free resource which empowers parents & carers with information they need to understand their children's behaviour.
 It is full of support for families, please click here to register.
 My Family Coach